sighupio/fury-kubernetes-monitoring/katalog/thanos/README.md

 ### Thanos discovery config file

-Depending of the number of replicas you choose in the prometheus section, you'll need to patch the configuration of the query component (see [here](thanos-components/thanos-query/store-sd.yaml)) accordingly in order to keep it aware of the existing services:
+Depending on the number of replicas you choose in the Prometheus section, you'll need to patch the configuration of the query component (see [here](thanos-components/thanos-query/store-sd.yaml)) accordingly to keep it aware of the existing services:

 Examples: